-The non-toxic formula has a light lemon scent and requires no scrubbing for most jobs—just spray and walk away.
+The formula has a light lemon scent and requires no scrubbing for most jobs—just spray and walk away.
 For tougher jobs, you may need to add a little elbow grease, but it will help you get those surfaces looking new again.
 It can be used on most bathroom surfaces as well as outdoor furniture, wheels and more.
-Customers rave about their results using The Bucko, with many posting impressive before-and-after photos.
+Customers rave about their results using The Bucko, with many sharing impressive before-and-after photos.

 While soft water is often easier on showers and baths than hard water, you still should have some tools to keep yours looking good.
 This foaming spray from Method is a great one to have in your arsenal.
-The non-toxic formula is plant-based and free of phthalates and parabens, yet it’s tough enough to attack mold, mildew, and general grime.
+The formula is plant-based and free of phthalates and parabens, yet it’s tough enough to attack mold, mildew, and general grime.
 Beyond your shower and bath, you can also use it to clean your toilet, sink and even tile floors.
 Customers say it works well, and while some aren’t fans of the scent, most love the eucalyptus mint scent and say it leaves their bathroom smelling fresh and natural.

-You can use it beyond the bathroom too, indoors and outside—anywhere you find mold.
-Just spray it on, let it sit for 5-10 minutes, then rinse and wipe mold and mildew away.
-Note that it does contain bleach, however, and the label notes that it may cause discoloration or damage to some surfaces, so it’s best to test on a small, unnoticeable area first.Continue to 5 of 7 below.
+Notably, the spray can be used beyond the bathroom too.
+Just spray it on, let it sit for five to 10 minutes, then rinse and wipe the spray and grime away.
+You should be aware that this product contains bleach.
+Plus, the label notes it may cause discoloration or damage to some surfaces, so it’s best to test on a small, unnoticeable area first.

 If you’ve got a glass shower door, you’re probably all too familiar with just how cloudy and spotty that glass can get.
 Well, it’s Rain-X to the rescue, according to hundreds of happy customers.
 It’s specially designed for glass and promises to remove soap scum, hard water stains, dirt, rust stains, and more, but it’s not made to be used on other surfaces, so it’s not an overall bathroom cleaner.
 For glass shower doors, however, it’s up for the job.

 When it comes to cleaning your shower, these Magic Eraser cleaning pads are, well… magic, according to countless positive reviews.
-They have a foaming cleanser built in, so all you need to do is add a little water to activate it and start washing away soap scum and general grime—no need for an extra sponge or rag.
+They have a foaming cleanser built-in, so all you need to do is add a little water to activate it and start washing away soap scum and general grime—no need for an extra sponge or rag.
 They're 30 percent bigger than the original Magic Eraser, but they’re still great for getting in small areas or crevices.

 You can use them to clean other surfaces as well, including glass, tile, and grout, so you can clean your entire bathroom.
-Customers say they like the ease of using these and that they do a great job removing soap scum and stains and keeping showers and baths looking great and smelling fresh.
+Customers like the ease of using these and that they do a great job removing soap scum and stains and keeping showers and baths looking great and smelling fresh.